 Over 1,000 cities around the world are expected to throw citywide music celebrations on June 21.
-Topanga will be one of them, following our successful Make Music Topanga Launch last year!
+Topanga will be one of them for the THIRD year!

 This will be an ENTIRELY VOLUNTEER-RUN EVENT, made by the community for the community…here’s the origin story: